ZiadAhmed10/Telecom-Customer-Chunk-Analysis/README.md

 - Finding variables that impact churn Score

 ### Note :
-Every screenshot you're going to see in this file is just a sample, And i implement the methodelagy that the screenshot contains on the whole dataset.
+Each attatchment(screenshout) you're going to see in this file is just a sample, And i implement the methodelagy that the screenshot contains on the whole dataset.

 ## `Getting Started with EDA`